tangentstorm/bex/README.md

 ### 0.1.3 (in progress)

+- added `solve::sort_by_cost` which optimizes the ast→bdd conversion to take only one `bdd_refine_one` step per AST node (improved my still-external benchmark script by an order of magnitude).
 - `solve::ProgressReport` can now simply save the final result instead of showing it (as dot can take a very long time to render it into a png).
-- added `solve::sort_by_cost` which optimizes the ast→bdd conversion to take only one `bdd_refine_one` step per AST node (improved my still-external benchmark script by an order of magnitude).
+It also now shows progress as a percentage (though only currently accurate when `sort_by_cost` was called)

 ### 0.1.2 (2018-12-17)